-In carrying out its work for UKLR 8.4.12R(2) 24.3.10R, the sponsor should first understand the listed company's issuer's existing procedures, systems and controls in order to assess the extent to which they will be impacted by the transaction.
-If the transaction involves the acquisition or disposal of a company or business, then the sponsor should also understand the relevant procedures, systems and controls of the subject of the transaction in order to assess the impact it may have on the listed company issuer.
+In carrying out its work for UKLR 24.3.10R(2), the sponsor should first understand the listed issuer's existing procedures, systems and controls in order to assess the extent to which they will be impacted by the transaction.
+If the transaction involves the acquisition or disposal of a company or business, then the sponsor should also understand the relevant procedures, systems and controls of the subject of the transaction in order to assess the impact it may have on the listed issuer.

-We recognise that the nature of the assurance required under UKLR 8.4.12R(2) 24.3.10R for an existing listed company issuer is different than the assurances required for a new applicant.
-This is because a listed company issuer will already be complying with its obligations arising from the listing rules, disclosure requirements and transparency rules.
-Therefore, in gaining an understanding of the listed company's issuer's existing procedures, systems and controls, a sponsor may not be required to carry out the same degree of enquiry as would be necessary to fulfil its obligations under UKLR 8.4.2R(3) 24.3.2R(4) and UKLR 8.4.2R(4) 24.3.2R(5).
-However, a sponsor should be mindful of its obligations under UKLR 8.3.5AR 24.2.10R to promptly notify the FCA should it become aware that the listed company issuer is failing or has failed to comply with its obligations under the listing rules, the disclosure requirements or the transparency rules.
+We recognise that the nature of the assurance required under UKLR 24.3.10R(2) for an existing listed issuer is different than the assurances required for a new applicant.
+This is because a listed issuer will already be complying with its obligations arising from the listing rules, disclosure requirements and transparency rules.
+Therefore, in gaining an understanding of the listed issuer's existing procedures, systems and controls, a sponsor may not be required to carry out the same degree of enquiry as would be necessary to fulfil its obligations under UKLR 24.3.2R(4) and UKLR 24.3.2R(5).
+However, a sponsor should be mindful of its obligations under UKLR 24.2.10R to promptly notify the FCA should it become aware that the issuer is failing or has failed to comply with its obligations under the listing rules, the disclosure requirements or the transparency rules.

-We would expect to see evidence that the content of the listed company's issuer's board memorandum or integration plan has been reviewed, considered and challenged (where appropriate) by the sponsor.
-This includes defining the scope of these documents to ensure that they deal with issues that might arise in relation to the listed company's issuer's ability to comply with all aspects of the listing rules or, the disclosure requirements and transparency rules.

-We would also expect the sponsor to be present at key meetings with the listed company issuer where the content of the documents are discussed and approved.
+We would expect to see evidence that the content of the listed issuer's board memorandum or integration plan has been reviewed, considered and challenged (where appropriate) by the sponsor.
+This includes defining the scope of these documents to ensure that they deal with issues that might arise in relation to the listed issuer's ability to comply with all aspects of the listing rules, the disclosure requirements and transparency rules.
+We would also expect the sponsor to be present at key meetings with the listed issuer where the contents of the documents are discussed and approved.

 We accept that it is possible, at the time the sponsor declaration is given, that not all necessary enhancements to procedures, systems and controls will have been effected.
-If this is the case, we would expect the sponsor to have formed a reasonable opinion that the directors have formally committed to implementing the enhancements on a timescale that will ensure the listed company issuer will, following completion, be able to comply with its obligations when required.
-The commitment should be appropriately detailed such that the directors have identified, for each enhancement to be made, the individual at the listed company issuer who will be responsible for its implementation, a plan of action and a timetable for when the enhancement will be completed.
-The sponsor should review the listed company's issuer's commitment and plan in order to form a view on whether is it it is sufficient for the purpose of enabling the sponsor to meet UKLR 8.4.12R(2) 24.3.10R(2).
+If this is the case, we would expect the sponsor to have formed a reasonable opinion that the directors have formally committed to implementing the enhancements on a timescale that will ensure the listed issuer will, following completion, be able to comply with its obligations when required.
+The commitment should be appropriately detailed such that the directors have identified, for each enhancement to be made, the individual at the listed issuer who will be responsible for its implementation, a plan of action and a timetable for when the enhancement will be completed.
+The sponsor should review the listed issuer's commitment and plan in order to form a view on whether it is sufficient for the purpose of enabling the sponsor to meet UKLR 24.3.10R(2).

-Reverse Ttakeovers with accelerated timetables
+Reverse takeovers with accelerated timetables

-Reverse Ttakeovers may be subject to accelerated timetables where there is a short period of time between the listed company issuer approaching the target and the publication of the circular for shareholders to approve the reverse takeover.
+Reverse takeovers may be subject to accelerated timetables where there is a short period of time between the listed issuer approaching the target and the publication of the circular for shareholders to approve the takeover.
 We recognise that transactions are often conducted in circumstances where speed of execution and confidentiality of information is of paramount importance.
-In such circumstances a listed company issuer may have not yet formed a detailed integration plan and the sponsor may not be able to perform the same degree of due diligence that it could otherwise undertake.
+In such circumstances a listed issuer may have not yet formed a detailed integration plan and the sponsor may not be able to perform the same degree of due diligence that it could otherwise undertake.